GA-repos/HTML-and-CSS/readme.md

 cd html-and-css
 ```

-Create a file `index.html` and open it with VS Code
+Create a file `index.html` and open it with Sublime

 ```bash
 touch index.html